mrac/ui-components-css/CSS-IMPLICITY.md

 ```
 will set computed value `display` to `inline` for all `div` tags.

-As it may not be clearly expected, it would make sense to always set `display` property explicitly in the root element.
+As it may not be clearly expected, it would make sense to always set `display` property explicitly in the root element:

 Small demo (uncomment `all: initial` and see the difference):
 * https://codepen.io/anon/pen/WXLLLg